-The Sensorimotor Rhythm (SMR) is a brainwave frequency between 12-15 Hz, which sits along the borderline between alpha and beta.
+The Sensorimotor Rhythm (SMR) is a brainwave frequency between 12-15 Hz, which sits along the borderline between alpha and beta brain waves.

-It can be described as the “sweet spot of focus” where we have enhanced executive functioning and are able to control our attention better.
+It can be described as the “sweet spot of focus” where we have enhanced executive functioning and are in complete control of our attention.

-Neurofeedback specialist Dr. Andrew Hill described the sensorimotor rhythm as:
+Neurofeedback specialist Dr. Andrew Hill described the sensorimotor rhythm like this:

 “If you’ve seen a cat on a windowsill watching a bird then you’ve seen SMR.
 It’s this liquid, still-body and laser-like focus.

 A still body and focused mind is advantageous because you can jump into action much easier from relaxation than tension.